TheresaLui/SelfHelpContent_v2/articles/microsoft.sql.alchemy/db-restore-How-to-deleted-db.md

    az sql db list-deleted --subscription [subscription ID] --resource-group [Resource Group Name] --server [Server Name]
    ```

-3. Confirm that the database is on the list.
-Change the parameters according to your environment.
+3. Confirm that the database is on the list, and change the parameters according to your environment.
 Proceed to step 4 or 5, depending on your scenario.
 4. To recover the database to the moment it was deleted, run this command:

      ```